hopfenspace/MateBot/README.md

    ```
 5. Edit the newly created config file `config.json`.
 Important parts
    are the server and database settings, but you may want to change
    the general or logging settings as well.
+You should always use
+   a persistent database, even if it's a sqlite database, since the
+   in-memory sqlite database is currently not working properly.

 ### Executing